 No Baptist can have the latest and best information on Home and Foreign M.issions without reading the Home and Foreign Fields.
-Write Sunday School Board, Nashville.
-Tenn., for it, fifty cents a year only.
-I'he reports of these two Boards in the Minutes of the Southern Baptist Convention is the best reading matter of all on Home and Foreign Missions.
+Write Sunday School Board, Nashville, Tenn., for it, fifty cents a year only.
+The reports of these two Boards in the Minutes of the Southern Baptist Convention is the best reading matter of all on Home and Foreign Missions.
 Write Walter N. Johnson, Corresponding Secretary.
 Raleigh, N. C., and enclose ten cents for postage and he will se d you a copy.
 R. L. Cook

 A. C. QUEEN R. N. DEITZ R. L. HYATT D. M. HOOPER Committee.
+After motion to adopt the report, it was spoken to by Rev. R. L. Cook and others and unanimously adopted.